mllngtn/rouge-me/readme.md

 ## To Do Next

-1) Build a little Level
+1) Build a little level
-2) Add a goal and a win-state
-3) Make the guards more intelligent
+2) Make the guards more intelligent